Company NewsNovember 9, 2023

 Avatar Shoshana Kranish

-Turns out, what we’ve come to think of as a “girl’s best friend” has a lot more use cases than being a sparkly piece of jewelry.
-As an industrial tool, diamonds – and specifically lab-grown diamonds – are invaluable.
+But it turns out, that idea might just be brilliant.
+What we’ve come to think of as a “girl’s best friend” has a lot more use cases than being a sparkly piece of jewelry, and one of them is, surprisingly, space exploration.

 “We found out from nature that diamonds have extraordinary properties,” said Travis Wade, Ph.D., founder and CEO of Massachusetts-based Evolve Diamonds.
 It was obvious to him, then, to replicate these gems in a controlled, scalable process.

-Space exploration comes with a whole host of challenges to overcome, with temperature being a significant one.
+Space and planetary exploration comes with a whole host of challenges to overcome, with temperature being a significant one.
 Mars gets frigidly cold, while Venus is hotter than hot.
 Scientists tasked with designing probes and exploratory machines need to take into account the use of materials that can withstand extreme temperatures.
 And this is exactly where diamonds can make a world of difference in the success of space exploration.

 Extreme heat has previously been a barrier to exploring Venus.
 Missions sent by both NASA and the Soviet Union burned up in 10 hours or less on the planet’s steamy surface.
 With a typical temperature soaring above 315° C (600° F), spacecraft landing there need special thermal protection or capabilities to do any amount of exploration or data collection.